ayonli/ngrpc/README.md

 }
 ```

-Moreover, instead of given the extension name, we can omitted (for example `./main`) and allow the
+Moreover, instead of giving the extension name, we can omit it (for example `./main`) and allow the
 CLI tool to determine whether to use `node` or `ts-node` according the file presented.
 If `main.js`
 is presented, `node` is used, otherwise, `ts-node` is used.